exoswapio/docs/docs/bridge/contracts/bridge-router.md

 | Enter        | Lock                                                 | Burn                                                 |
 | Exit         | Unlock                                               | Mint                                                 |

-For different token types like ERC-20/Native, the **enter** and **enterETH** used respectively.
-We are called **ETH** in terms to understand that Native currency with payable will be used, to make same API for all EVM chains.
-So in order to move STOS tokens from Stratos or ETH tokens from Ethereum, enterETH function will be used.
+For different token types like ERC-20/Native, the 'enter' and 'enterETH' functions are used respectively.
+We use 'ETH' in terms of understanding that the native currency with payable will be used, making the API consistent across all EVM chains.
+So, to move STOS tokens from Stratos or ETH tokens from Ethereum, the 'enterETH' function will be used.

 ### enter